 Why Darkness is Important for Cannabis Plants

 Cannabis growers know darkness is as important as light.
-You may not think of the principles of yin (darkness) and yang (lightness) when planning your light deprivation schedule, but savvy growers understand the dual needs of cannabis.
-And whether your greenhouse sits in the Pacific Northwest under long summer days or in the hotter climes of the Central Valley, it’s important to balance darkness and light for a maximum bud harvest.
+You may not think of the principles of yin (dark) and yang (light) when planning your light deprivation schedule, but savvy growers understand the dual needs of cannabis.
+And whether your greenhouse sits in the Pacific Northwest under long summer days or in the hotter climes of the Central Valley, it’s essential to balance darkness and light for a maximum bud harvest.

 Why is Darkness So Important?

 Cannabis is a photoperiodic plant that responds to seasonal changes in light.
 That means when the days grow shorter, the plant’s life cycle is nearing its end, and flowering occurs for reproduction.
 In nature, male cannabis sacs release pollen to pollinate female plants in blossom.
-The result are seeds, which allow the plant to produce a next generation.
+The result is seeds, which allow the plant to produce the next generation.

 How Much Darkness is Needed?